pc2/OMP-Offloading/README.md

   Please note that only _one GPU thread_ is used for the `axpy` calculation on accelerator in this version.
 This can be verified by uncomment the `CFLAGS` line in `configure.ac`.

+* 08_distThreads

+  `distThreads` demonstrates the organization of threads and teams in a league on GPU.

+* 09_matAdd

+  `matAdd` performs matrix addition (A +=B) in single-precision on GPU.
+The performance (in GB/s) for different implementations is compared and the numerical results are also verified.

+* 10_matMul

+  `matMul` performs matrix multiplication in single-precision on GPU.
+The performance (in GFLOPS) for different implementations is compared and the numerical results are also verified.